 Sales of our product candidates in the United States will depend, in part, on the extent to which third-party payors, including government health programs such as Medicare and Medicaid, commercial insurance and managed health care organizations provide coverage and establish adequate reimbursement levels for such product candidates.
 The process for determining whether a third-party payor will provide coverage for a pharmaceutical or biological product is typically separate from the process for setting the price of such a product or for establishing the reimbursement rate that the payor will pay for the product once coverage is approved, and we may also need to provide discounts to purchasers, private health plans or government healthcare programs, as increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
-As a result, a third-party payor's decision to provide coverage for a pharmaceutical or biological product does not imply that the reimbursement rate will be adequate for commercial viability, and inadequate reimbursement rates, including significant patient cost sharing obligations, may deter patients from selecting our product candidates.
-Obtaining coverage and reimbursement approval of a product from a third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our product on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
-Third-party payors may limit coverage to specific products on an approved list, also known as a formulary, which might not include all of the approved products for a particular indication.
+As a result, a third-party payor's decision to provide coverage for a pharmaceutical or biological product for commercial viability, and inadequate reimbursement rates, including significant patient cost sharing obligations, may deter patients from selecting our product candidates.
+Obtaining coverage and reimbursement approval of a product from a third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our product on a payor-by-payor basis, with no assurance that also known as a formulary, which might not include all of the approved products for a particular indication.

-Further, no uniform policy for coverage and reimbursement exists in the United States, and coverage and reimbursement can differ significantly from payor topayor.
-In general, factors a payor considers in determining coverage and reimbursement are based on whether the product is a covered benefit under its health plan; safe, effective, and medically necessary, including its regulatory approval status; medically appropriate for the specific patient; cost-effective; and neither experimental nor investigational.
+Further, no uniform policy for coverage and reimbursement exists in the United States, and coverage and reimbursement can differ significantly from payor to payor.
+Ingeneral, factors a payor considers in determining coverage and reimbursement are based on whether the product is a covered benefit under its health plan; safe, effective, and medically necessary, including its regulatory approval status; medically appropriate for the specific patient; cost-effective; and neither experimental nor investigational.
 Third-party payors often rely upon Medicare coverage policy and payment limitations in setting their own reimbursement rates, but also have their own methods and approval process apart from Medicare determinations.
 As such, one third-party payor's decision to cover a particular medical product or service does not ensure that other payors will also provide coverage for the medical product or service, and the level of coverage and reimbursement can differ significantly from payor to payor.
-Even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.
+Even if favorable coverage and reimbursement rates may be implemented in the future.